AbdulrahmanJ204/school-management-system/STUDENT_ATTENDANCE_REPORT_API.md

 No parameters required.
 The API automatically:
 - Gets the student_id from the authenticated user's token
 - Gets the current active academic year from the database
-- Returns data for all months from the academic year's start_date to end_date
+- Returns data for all months in all semesters of the current academic year

 ## Example Request
 ```